Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 ..
 Note::

-    1. In C++, using **item<>()** to get the element require explicitly specify the type that match the dtype of the Tensor.
-If the type specify does not match, an error will be prompt.
+    1. In C++, using **item<>()** to get the element requires to explicitly specify the type that matches the dtype of the Tensor.
+If the type specifier does not match, an error will be prompted.
-    2. Starting from v0.7+, user can use item() in C++ without explificly specify type with template.
+    2. Starting from v0.7+, users can use item() in C++ without explicitly specifying the type with a template.

-Set elememts
+Set elements
 ***************************
-Setting elements is pretty much the same as numpy.array/torch.tensor.
-You can assign a Tensor to a specific slice, our set all the elements in that slice to be the same value.
+Setting elements is pretty much the same as in numpy.array/torch.tensor.
+You can assign a Tensor to a specific slice, or set all the elements in that slice to be the same value.

 For example: